ShreyasLengade/TradeMaster/README.md

 ---

-Thank you for checking out our project!
+Thank you for checking out my project!
 If you find it useful, please give it a star ⭐ on GitHub.